Modern cars are filled with electronics and packed with sensors to monitor how your vehicle is behaving.

 It’s important to know what car dashboard warning lights mean because you might be able to avoid a car breakdown or full-on failure.

-The warning lights on your dashboard follow a traffic light colour system:
+The dashboard warning lights on your dashboard follow a traffic light colour system:

 - Green: the system is working correctly or is currently in use